tbm/homepage/content/debian/cobalt/install.md

 <h1>Debian on MIPS based Cobalt machines</h1>

+This page describes how to install Debian 7 (wheezy) on a Cobalt machine.
+Please note that Cobalt machines are no longer supported in Debian 8 (jessie).

 <h2>Requirements</h2>

 In order to install Debian 7 (wheezy) on a Cobalt machine, you need the